Microsoft/azure-docs.pt-pt/articles/automation/troubleshoot/onboarding.md

 #### <a name="cause"></a>Causa

-Este erro ocorre devido a máquina virtual a ser sob uma pesada carga durante a instalação.
+Este erro ocorre porque a máquina virtual a ser sob uma pesada carga durante a instalação.

 ### <a name="resolution"></a>Resolução